tasmota/docs/docs/TouchPin.md

 v - raw value of the corresponding touch pin h - number of continuous hits below current threshold, useful to see the number and length of "spikes", should be 0 without touching

-The new values for a personal configuration can be stored in RULE:

-!!! example
-    `rule1 on System#Init do TouchNum 1 endon`

 ### Tasmota Serial Plotter

 This little tool should be helpful to get a feel for the touch values.
 It is located in the /tools folder of the Tasmota repository and needs the installation of "mathplotlib" and "pyserial" in the active python environment.
 It is confirmed to work under Windows 10 and macOS Catalina.